Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Who falls within the scope of the legislation?

-Provincial private sector laws apply to all private sector activities within a province that involve the collection, use and disclosure of personal information, including handling of personal information by non-profit organizations and both national and international businesses. within the province in question, including non-profit organisations.
+Provincial private sector laws apply to all private sector activities within a province that involve the collection, use and disclosure of personal information, including handling of personal information by non-profit organisations and both national and international businesses.
 These laws also cover employee privacy.
 However, these laws do not apply to inter-provincial and international transfers of personal information for consideration.

 Health sector privacy laws vary slightly from province to province, but generally apply to: